Hyper his story is a special one… in one way very sad, in another very joyful…

 When he was 7 months and I still didn’t receive his pedigree, I contacted the ‘breeder’.
 To make a long story short… Dita hadn’t got B hips but F, the worst hipes a dog can have.
 The puppies could not have pedigrees, but worse… Maybe Hyper had bad hipes.

 Again I got a slap in the face when the vet told me Hyper had laxity on his hips already and needed a surgery to prevent problems like artrosis (and F-grade hipes) in the future.
 So we did… We went through the most awful period of our life… watching a happy 7 month old puppy going through something like this, no playing and running anymore… he couldn’t do the things he loved the most for 6 months.
-He had to recover for 2 months in a bench, followed with months of revalidation.
+He had to recover for 2 months in a crate, followed by months of revalidation.
 The first nights after the operation he cried all night long in his crate, because he couldn’t sleep on or next the bed.
 That’s why I slept 3 months with him on the ground in the living room with his leash in my hand.
-Every minute I was home I was hanging around his box or was sitting next to the crate with him around me.
+Every minute that I was home, I was hanging around his crate or was sitting next to it with him around me.
 But it wasn’t done for nothing… he recovered perfect and his hipes would be like new normal hipes.
 After 6 months Hyper could run free again and after a year he could slowly start agility training.

 It took me a lot of effort to become a team afterwards.
 He had the worst basic obedient training and all he wanted to do was running and chasing.
 I said those days, if I could manage to become a team with him, I would take the challenge of getting a Pyrenean Shepherd ;-)

 Hyper became the dog that hardly needs words to understand me, he is now the most dedicated and loyal dog to me.
 He still is Hyper, but what did you expect with such a name?